Moonsong-Labs/xcm-tools/README.md

 `yarn install`

 ## register-asset script
+Scipt that allows to register an asset in a moonbeam runtime.
+It particulary does three things:

+- Registers the asset
+- Sets the asset units per second to be charged
+- Sets the revert code in the asset precompile

 The script accepts these inputs fields:
 - `--ws-provider or -w`, which specifies the websocket provider to which we will be issuing our requests
 - `--asset or -a`, the MultiLocation identifier of the asset to be registered